guard/guard/README.md

 ## IMPORTANT: [Ruby 2.1 is officially outdated and unsupported!](https://www.ruby-lang.org/en/news/2016/03/30/ruby-2-1-9-released/) Please upgrade to Ruby 2.2 before installing Guard!

-### (To install for older versions, update Bundler to a prerelease version: `gem install bundler --pre` and Bundler should correctly resolve to an earlier gems for your given Ruby version).
+### (To install for older versions, update Bundler at least 1.12: `gem update bundler` and Bundler should correctly resolve to earlier gems for your given Ruby version).

 :exclamation: Guard is currently accepting more maintainers.
 Please [read this](https://github.com/guard/guard/wiki/Maintainers) if you're interested in joining the team.